api-platform/docs/core/filters.md

 }
 ```

 On the first property, `name`, it's straightforward.
-The first annotation argument is the filter class, the second specifies options, here, the strategy:
+The first attribute argument is the filter class, the second specifies options, here, the strategy:

 ```php
 #[ApiFilter(SearchFilter::class, strategy: 'partial')]
 ```

-In the second annotation, we specify `properties` on which the filter should apply.
+In the second attribute, we specify `properties` on which the filter should apply.
 It's necessary here because we don't want to filter `colors` but the `prop` property of the `colors` association.
 Note that for each given property we specify the strategy:

 ```php
 #[ApiFilter(SearchFilter::class, properties: ['colors.prop' => 'ipartial'])]
 ```

-The `ApiFilter` annotation can be set on the class as well.
+The `ApiFilter` attribute can be set on the class as well.
 If you don't specify any properties, it'll act on every property of the class.

 For example, let's define three data filters (`DateFilter`, `SearchFilter` and `BooleanFilter`) and two serialization filters (`PropertyFilter` and `GroupFilter`) on our `DummyCar` class: